Contributors

 Email: ricard.vicent@gmail.com

-Ricardo Pinheiro Vicente has a degree in Archival and Library Information Science and a Masters in History, in the specialisation area of Territories, Powers and Institutions, from the Faculty of Arts and Humanities of the University of Coimbra.
-He is a technician at Coimbra City Council.
+Ricardo Pinheiro Vicente holds a Bachelor’s degree in Archival and Library Information Science and a Master’s degree in History, with specialisation in Territories, Powers and Institutions, from the Faculty of Arts and Humanities of the University of Coimbra.
+He is currently enrolled in the Official Doctoral Programme in New Perspectives in Documentation, Communication and the Humanities at the Faculty of Humanities and Documentation of the University of A Coruña.
+He serves as a senior technical specialist at the Municipality of Coimbra.

-Main interests and research topics: Archivistics; Classification and Evaluation of Public Information; Information Management; Economic and Financial History; Local History; History of Institutions.
+Main interests and research topics: Archival Science; Archives of Architecture and Engineering, Strategic Studies and Territorial Planning; Classification and Appraisal of Public Information; Information Management; Institutional History; Urbanism.

 Repository: https://coimbra.academia.edu/RicardoVicente